domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 x.
 Wake Me by Mandolin Orange
 x.
 Dancing On Our Graves by The Cave Singers
 x.
 Carry Me Ohio by Sun Kil Moon
 <br>
 <br>

-## Phone 2 Library 2 - INSERT DATE
+## Phone 2 Library 2 2021-03-16
-x.
-El Cuarto De Tula by Buena Vista Social Club
+8. El Cuarto De Tula by Buena Vista Social Club
-x.
-De Camino A La Vereda by Buena Vista Social Club
+7. De Camino A La Vereda by Buena Vista Social Club
+6. Chan Chan by Buena Vista Social Club
-x.
-Private Investigations by Dire Straits
+5. Private Investigations by Dire Straits
-x.
-Tunnel Of Love (Intro: The Carousel Waltz) by Dire Straits
+4. Tunnel Of Love (Intro: The Carousel Waltz) by Dire Straits
-x.
-Lady Writer by Dire Straits
+3. Lady Writer by Dire Straits
+2. Sultans of Swing by Dire Straits
-x.
-Loving You by Oscar Lopez
+1. Loving You by Oscar Lopez
 <br>
 <br>

 ## Phone 2 Library 2 2021-03-08
-x.
-Meantime by Alucidnation
+4. Meantime by Alucidnation
-x.
-Que Tiro Foi Esse by Jojo Maronttinni
+3. Que Tiro Foi Esse by Jojo Maronttinni
-x.
-Legends (Robin Bright Disco Mix) by Julian Woods
+2. Legends (Robin Bright Disco Mix) by Julian Woods
-x.
-Investigations by Guitarist Denis Taaffe
+1. Investigations by Guitarist Denis Taaffe
 <br>
 <br>